ooples/pine_script_docs/source/writing/Limitations.rst

 Variables are objects that store data in programming languages and can be initialized in many different ways depending on the language you are using.
 In Pine Script™ we have a max of 1000 variables allowed per scope and there are two scopes in every script.
 You have a global scope which would be variables accessible from anywhere in the script and a local scope which would be variables accessible from a local block like an if statement or inside a loop.
 Since variables have to be created manually then exceeding 1000 variables per scope would mean your script would be thousands of lines long so chances are you will never see this associated error.
+Keep in mind that variables in Pine Script™ are the only factor that directly contributes to how much physical memory your script uses.

 Scripts
 -------